intelsdi-x/snap-relay/examples/docker-example/README.md

 ## Requirements
  * `docker` and `docker-compose` are **installed** and **configured**
  * this plugin [downloaded and configured](../../README.md#installation)
- * build snap-relay for linux by running `GOOS=linux go build -o snap-relay main.go` from the top level of the snap-relay repo
+ * build snap-relay for Linux by running `GOOS=linux go build -o snap-relay main.go` from the top level of the snap-relay repo

 ## Example
 This [docker-compose example](docker-compose.yml) will load two plugins: snap-relay and snap-plugin-publisher-influxdb, start a [task](publishInfluxdb.yml), and publish metrics to influxDB from the relay collector plugin.